RESEARCH, MONITORING & CONSERVATION

 Killer whales are the largest species in the Delphinidea (dolphins) family.
 They occur in all the world's oceans and, as top-predators, they have a special role in marine ecosystems.
 Gathering detailed information about them is needed to assess their conservation status, as well as understanding how they may impact prey stocks.
 Interestingly, regional killer whale populations may differ in morphology, pigmentation, behavior and diet.
 In the eastern North Pacific, killer whales have been studied for over four decades.
 Most of our knowledge on killer whales today comes from these long-term studies, which constitute a real inspiration for other parts of the world.
 In Norway, much remains to be investigated and learnt.

 Individual killer whales can be reliably identified using the scars that naturally occur on the grey saddle patch (adjacent to the dorsal fin) and, the shape of and nicks in the dorsal fin.
 Known as 'photo-identification', this method was first introduced by late Dr Michael Bigg in the eastern North Pacific and has been used by scientists worldwide ever since.
 In Norway, photo-identification studies were initiated in 1984 and were carried out by colleagues until 2005.
 Norwegian Orca Survey took over the ID-project in 2013, ensuring the legacy of this work.
-The merging of historical and current ID-catalogues is underway, with the ultimate goal of building the longest dataset on Norwegian killer whales, from 1984 to present.
+We are now curating the most extensive database on Norwegian killer whales, spanning 1984 to present.
+Click the below button and identify your whales!
+You can also contribute your ID photos.

 Report a Stranding